 Christine Wong, three-year term, Vice Chair

-Christine Wong has been a Certified Public Accountant (CPA) in California since 2002 and has 20 years of working experience in financial management and reporting, budgeting, treasury management, auditing and public meetings.
-She is currently the Chief Financial Officer at the State Bar of California, a State agency that regulates the legal profession in California.
+Christine Wong is a Certified Public Accountant （CPA ）in California and she has over 20 years of experience in financial management and reporting, budgeting, treasury management, auditing and public meetings.
+Prior to her retirement, Christine was the Chief Financial Officer at the State Bar of California, a State agency that regulates the legal profession in California.

 Mike Brosnan, four-year term